jaysonvirissimo/great-books/README.md

 while some lists aim at a thorough literary criticism."

-This repository is a collection of great book lists in a machine readable format.
+This repository consists of a collection of great book lists in a machine readable format.
-This should aid those who wish to compare such lists or to make a list of their own.
+This should aid those who wish to compare such lists or to make one of their own.